 For Dunham, the performances allowed him to say the kinds of things to people in positions of power that he'd never be able to utter off-stage.
 And as his reputation as a ventriloquist grew in the greater-Dallas community, so did the size of his targets.
 At a Dallas Cowboys function, he poked fun at the team's Hall of Fame quarterback, Roger Staubach.
 Later, during a show for General Electric, he did the same with GE head Jack Welch.

 “It's amazing how these little guys can say things that a mortal human could never get away with,” Dunham has said.
 “There's some sort of unspoken license ... when outlandish things come out of an inanimate object, somehow it equals humor.”

 After high school, Dunham enrolled at Baylor University.
 The demands on his schedule did not let up.
 His weekends were consumed with airline flights around the country to his various performances.
-Around this time, Dunham also developed three characters that would be a continual part of his routine: the childlike Peanut; the grumpy old Walter; and the unusual looking José, the Jalapeño on a Stick.
+Around this time, Dunham also developed three characters that would be a continual part of his routine: Peanut, Walter, and José, the Jalapeño on a Stick.

 Wife & Kids

 In 2012 Jeff Dunham married fitness model Audrey Murdick, 18 years his junior.
 The couple welcomed twin sons, Jack Steven and James Jeffrey, in October 2015.
 He also has three daughters, Bree, Ashlyn and Kenna, from his previous marriage to Paige Brown.